 What is Soy Sauce?

-Soy sauce is a dark brown liquid that’s extremely salty.
+Soy sauce is a salty-tasting, dark brown liquid used in dressings and sauces.
 It’s made from fermented soybeans, saltwater, a mold by the name of kōji, and grains that are roasted.
 But every brand includes different ingredients.

 It serves as a condiment that’s used in many recipes all over the globe, like fried rice and noodles, and it’s also used as a dipping sauce with sushi.

-If you’ve run out of soy sauce at home, or you have a soy allergy, then take a look at our list of five ingredients that can be used as soy sauce substitutes.
+If you’ve run out of soy sauce at home then take a look at our list of five ingredients that can be used as soy sauce substitutes.

 1. Tamari sauce

 Tamari sauce comes from Japan.
-It tastes a lot similar to soy sauce, but the color is a lot darker.
-It goes great with Asian dishes, and you can use the same amount of Tamari sauce as you would of soy sauce in any recipe that calls for it.
+It tastes similar to soy sauce, but the color is a lot darker.
+It goes great with Asian dishes, and you can use the same amount of Tamari sauce as you would soy sauce in any recipe that calls for it.

-It’s also generally gluten-free, but you should check the label before buying it because it may contain a little bit of wheat.
-It’s made from miso paste and works great as a dipping sauce.
+It’s also generally gluten-free, but every brand is different, so always check the labels.
+It’s made from miso paste (made of soy) and works great as a dipping sauce.